 Give Wisely Following a disaster, please consider the following

-Response can take days to weeks and recovery can take years.
+Response can take days to weeks to months and recovery can take years.
 Devastation can take a variety of forms from personal to regional.

 Please know that your interest is appreciated.
 The safety and well-being of those impacted and the safety of volunteers are critical.

 Following a disaster, please consider the following as you investigate ways in which to assist those affected by disaster:

 Volunteer Wisely: In communities struggling to respond to and recover from disasters, an influx of unexpected, un-requested, and unneeded volunteers can seriously complicate the process.
 BEFORE TRAVELING TO THE AREA TO HELP, learn whether volunteers are needed and if they are seeking specific skills.

 Financial Contributions are Preferred: cash donations help to avoid the labor and expense of sorting, packing, transporting, storing, and distributing donated goods.
 Relief and response agencies can use cash to meet survivors' identified needs more quickly.

 Donate through an established disaster relief, response, or recovery organization: information on reputable agencies responding to the disaster is typically available through news media and government websites or via press releases.

 CONFIRM the need before collecting: donors should be wary of anyone who claims that "everything is needed."
 Groups can be disappointed when the goods they've collected aren't appreciated.
 Communities affected by disaster often do not have the time or resources to dispose of unneeded donations.
 Get precise information and confirm the need before collecting any donated good.
 Better yet, remember that financial contributions are preferred.

 To learn more: